galahaddad/FederateMining/README_ezFedMine.md

 Payouts
 -------
 All rewards go directly to **Ralph’s wallet** above.
 This EXE is intended for friends who are donating hashpower.
+The next roadmap item is creating a pool share distribution

 System requirements
 -------------------